 4. Council has not adequately considered water usage in this mosque.
-When 60+ worshippers perform ritual ablutions before each of their five daily prayers, this has noticeable impact on both fresh water use and sewerage.
+When a large number of worshippers perform ritual ablutions before each of their five daily prayers, this has noticeable impact on both fresh water use and sewerage.
 The planning application makes no reference to these special circumstances.
 Council should reject the application and require the applicant to provide an assessment in respect to planned water use, conservation of drinking water and treatment of sewerage.

 5. Council failed to undertake a Social Impact Assessment The establishment of a “Melbourne Islamic Centre” by a fundamentalist Pakistani Islamic group is matter of concern to the wider Melton community.
 To grant a planning permit for such a divisive project without assessing the social impact, may expose council to redress.
 At the very least, council should invite the applicant and their religious leadership to sign up to an undertaking similar to the ‘Proposed Charter of Muslim Understanding’.
 This will go some way to address the valid concerns members of the community have with proponents of fundamental Islamic ideology.
 Summary